2020 Daytona 500

 Most of the race was cleanly run until lap 185, when The Big One struck, triggering a massive crash involving at least 20 cars on the backstretch.
 The race was red-flagged as a result.
-Denny Hamlin won the race by 0.014 seconds over Ryan Blaney on the second restart in overtime.
+Denny Hamlin won the race by 0.014 seconds over Ryan Blaney on the second restart in overtime after Blaney accidentally spun Ryan Newman into the outside wall coming to the finish line.
 Chris Buescher, David Ragan, and Kevin Harvick rounded out the top five.
-On the final lap, Ryan Newman was involved in a serious crash and was immediately rushed to a local hospital.
-Two hours after the crash, it was announced he was seriously injured in the crash, but the injuries were not believed to be life-threatening.
+Newman was immediately rushed to a local hospital after the crash.
+Two hours later, it was announced he was seriously injured in the crash, but his injuries were not believed to be life-threatening.
 Newman was released from the hospital on Wednesday, February 19, and would return to racing at the 2020 The Real Heroes 400.
 In the days that followed, many news outlets credit Newman's miraculous survival of his crash to the safety features implemented by NASCAR following the death of Dale Earnhardt at the end of the 2001 Daytona 500.